peiyichiang/Hproject_Fullstack/doc/HCAT Technical Document_Utilities.md

 | breakdownArray                   | toAddress, amount, maxMintAmountPerRun           | Break down given amount into an array of maxMintAmountPerRun and a remainder amount so each output array element is less or equal to maxMintAmountPerRun                               |
 | breakdownArrays                  | toAddressArray, amountArray, maxMintAmountPerRun | For each of given amountArray, reak down given amount into an array of maxMintAmountPerRun and a remainder amount so each output array element is less or equal to maxMintAmountPerRun |
 | validateEmail                    | email                                            | Validate email input                                                                                                                                                                   |

-1. Funding Sold out: all maxTotal should be distributed inside \_amountArray

-2. Funding ended with goal reached: total output amount array should only sum up to be just above the goal

-3. Funding ended with goal not reached(funding failed): total output amount array should only sum up to be just below the goal